Way Maker

 "Way Maker" is a contemporary worship song written by Nigerian gospel singer Sinach.
 It was released as a single on 30 December 2015.
 The song has been covered by a number of Christian music artists worldwide including charting hit versions by Michael W. Smith, Mandisa, Leeland and Passion.

+In 2020, it received the Dove Award for Song of the Year.

 Release and reception

 In November 2016, Sinach released an 18-track album, Waymaker – Live, titled after the single which recorded commercial success, and it was certified gold by Recording Industry of South Africa (RISA).
 Sinach was rated by Pulse Nigeria as the female artist of the decade, gospel female artist of the decade, and No. 7 artist of the decade in Nigeria.

 Sinach became the first African artist to top the Billboard Christian Songwriters chart in May 2020.
 In June 2020, the song reached the top spot in the Christian Copyright Licensing International Top 100 songs, a ranking based on the frequency that it is used in church worship.

 In October 2020, "Way Maker" won the Dove Award for Song of the Year at the 51st GMA Dove Awards in the United States.
 She was the first Nigerian gospel artist to win the award.

 In August 2021, the song won the BMI Song of the year, a first for an African Gospel song.